wp-plugins/nextgen-facebook/readme.txt

 = 4.0.5 =

-Fixed a variable typo in the Facebook method, fixed order of ngfbDebug object creation, changed the "Image Size Name" option default value to "medium", added a warning for image sizes that are too small (less than 200x200).
+**Recommended update** - fixed a variable typo in the Facebook method, fixed order of `ngfbDebug()` object creation, changed the "Image Size Name" option default value to "medium", added a warning for image sizes that are too small (less than 200x200).

 = 4.0.4 =